-If professors are expected to publish, and there are only so many articles that can fill a journal and so much competition to get articles accepted for publication, it forces new publications to crop up on a continual basis.
-For instance, highly respected journals like Science and Nature must reject a very large number of the manuscripts they receive each year (Dancik 1990,93).
+If professors are expected to publish, and since there are only so many articles that can fill a journal and so much competition to get articles accepted for publication, it forces new publications to crop up on a continual basis.
+For instance, highly respected journals like Science and Nature reject a large number of the manuscripts they receive each year (Dancik 1990,93).
 Studies show that 80-90% of social science submissions, and 20-60% of biological articles are rejected, but most of these will eventually be published somewhere else (Dancik 1990,93).
 To put this into perspective, it has been estimated that in the field of mathematics alone, one million papers have been published to date, half of which appeared in the last ten years (AUCC 1996).

-Libraries need tough administrators to take this problem in hand and make it clear that the university library will not support expensive esoteric publications.
-An annual review should be undertaken to find out which journals are being used, and those that should be canceled.
-This should maintain a dynamism in the serials collection by getting rid of the obsolete, and bringing in new ideas.
+Libraries need tough administrators to take this problem in hand and make it clear that university libraries will not support expensive esoteric publications.
 Libraries can no longer continue to carry subscriptions simply because it always has.
-This strategy has to be coupled with a highly organized system of document delivery.
-If students and faculty members do not have access to everything they need in-house, there has to be a well-coordinated process for filling collection gaps.
-An organized document delivery service is imperative for university libraries that have decided they can no longer provide all possible requests from the in-house collection (Gilbert 1995).
-As Gardener writes in Library Collections:
+An annual review should be undertaken to find out which journals are being used, and decide which need to be canceled.
+This should maintain dynamism in the serials collection by getting rid of the unused and obsolete, while bringing in new ideas.
+This strategy should be coupled with a highly organized system of document delivery.
+If students and faculty members don't have access to everything they need in-house, a well-coordinated process for filling collection gaps is essential.
+An organized document delivery service is important for university libraries that have decided not to collect everything (Gilbert 1995).
+As Gardener writes in Library Collections: Their Origin, Selection, and Development:

 No library exists today in isolation from others.
 At one time, some librarians thought it was possible to build self-sufficient collections that would serve the needs of their users . . .
 Today most librarians realize that with the explosion in knowledge and in publication that has occurred in the twentieth century, it is impossible for any library to satisfy its users completely.
 Some form of cooperation is necessary between libraries of differing types and sizes (Gardener 1981,190).

 Document delivery is simply a supplement to interlibrary loan for journals.
-The difference is that besides obtaining materials from other libraries, they can be purchased from commercial vendors as well.
-In the sciences, one of the most valuable organizations for the dissemination of information is Canada's own CISTI, a division of the National Research Council of Canada, which has an excellent document delivery system for theses, conference proceedings, technical reports, journals, and grey literature in many different languages (Hurst 1991,22).
-It has one of the largest document delivery systems in North America and is one of the most important purveyors of its kind in the world, getting approximately 1600 requests per day (Hurst 1991,22).
-Many academic libraries are now beginning to revolt against the escalating journal prices, and prefer to offer their students and faculty members a subsidized rate for bringing a copy of a journal article in from another university or vendor, rather than continuing to pay for very specialized journals which are read by few people, and can sometimes cost seven thousand dollars a year.
+The difference is that besides obtaining materials from other libraries, they can be purchased from commercial vendors, as well.
+In the sciences, one of the most valuable organizations for the dissemination of information is Canada's own CISTI, a division of the National Research Council of Canada.
+CISTI has an excellent document delivery system for theses, conference proceedings, technical reports, journals, and grey literature in many different languages (Hurst 1991,22).
+It has one of the largest document delivery systems in North America, and is one of the most important purveyors of its kind in the world, receiving thousands of requests per day.
+Many academic libraries are beginning to revolt against escalating journal prices, and prefer to offer students and faculty members a subsidized rate for getting a copy of a journal article from another university or vendor, rather than continuing to pay for very specialized journals which are read by few people, and which can cost as much as seven thousand dollars a year.
+The challenge for document delivery departments is to ensure quick turnaround times, and to keep the price of the service reasonable.
+Students are already paying higher tuition fees, so if they are also expected to pay for expensive document delivery services, it will be a problem.
+Document delivery and resource sharing between nearby universities can work, when there is a quick turnaround time to lessen the inconvenience for students and faculty.

 In the future, we envision electronic databases which will list available articles via a standard article number.
 Faculty and students will then, with a single key stroke, be able to order an electronic article to be delivered quickly to their workstations to be printed, stored, and accessed at will.
 Publishers could be compensated for use of their databases.
 This process would eliminate the cost of printing, storage, [binding], and delivery.
 Libraries will no longer need to store unused journals, and readers will have access to a world of knowledge instead of just the materials held in their local library (Webster 1990,132).